 BUCKET DRUMMING INSTRUCTION & COMPETITION

-Huntsville’s own StickMasters will lead the fun of making drum music on buckets.
+Huntsville’s own StickMasters lead the fun of making drum music on buckets.
 A supply of drumsticks is available so grab a set of sticks, a bucket and give bucket drumming a try.
+Do not be intimidated by the professionalism and artistry of the youngsters.
+They regularly perform all over the city and love making beautiful drum music.
+Participation is encouraged.

 The Harmony company said it best when it said music self-played is happiness self-made.
-Join Tennessee Valley Ukulele Club & friends as they perform and give introductory lessons on site.
+Join local Ukulele Clubs & friends as they perform and give introductory lessons on site to anyone interested in learning a few chords.

 Finale is the world-wide industry standard in music notation software.
 Anywhere music appears on the printed page, Finale likely created those pages.
 Finale helps the choir to sing, the band to march, the students to learn, and the orchestra to raise the excitement level in the latest blockbuster movie.

-Young composers (aged 13 to 21) were invited to submit an original 3-5 minute composition not later than May 8th.
+Young composers (aged 13 to 21) were invited to submit an original 3-5 minute composition not later than April 15th.
 Scores were submitted in both pdf and music XML format.
-A jury of three renowned professional composers did critique the top 10 submissions and selected a winning piece which will be performed for Make Music Day by wind bands in various cities.
+A jury of renowned professional composers critiques the top 10 submissions and selected a winning piece which will be performed for Make Music Day by wind bands in various cities.
 The piece will also be added to a permanent SmartMusic library for bands to learn and play in the future.
 The winning composer did also receive a new copy of Finale, and a cash prize.
 Congratulations to all participants!

-a fiscally responsible organization working towards non-profit status.
 Make Music Huntsville is free and open to the public.
-We’ve enjoyed working very hard to ensure the best in quality programming takes place here in Huntsville, AL summer solstice and with your support Huntsville will make beautiful music for the entire community.
+We’ve enjoy working very hard to ensure the best in quality programming takes place here in Huntsville, AL summer solstice the day we enjoy the most daylight.

 Become a volunteer!

-Make Music Day is free for the city of Huntsville, so we rely heavily on volunteers to keep things running smoothly.
-That means we need your help on June 21st!
-If you’re available on this day and would like to help, please let us know.
-Here are just some of the things that you might be doing throughout the day:
+We rely heavily on volunteers to keep things running smoothly.
+We need your help on or before June 21st!
+If you’re available and would like to help, please let us know.
+Here are just some of the things that you might be doing:

 -Tell passersby about Make Music Huntsville and answer any questions audience and participators may have.